rev138/pod_feeder/README.md

     -r   --url-tags                      Attempt to automatically hashtagify the RSS link URL (default: off) -t   --auto-tag <#hashtag>           Hashtags to add to all posts.
-May be specified multiple times (default: none) -u   --username <user>               The D* login username
+May be specified multiple times (default: none) -u   --username <user>               The D* login username -w   --post-raw-link                 Post the raw link instead of hyperlinking the article title (default: off)